benalexau/ibconnect/testserver/README.md

 Note that IB Gateway will connect to actual IB backends, and these backends are regularly reset at fixed times each day, cycle through demo accounts, apply rate limits and occasionally timeout.
-Test failures are frequently related to these conditions as opposed to errors in the IB Connect application.
+Test failures are frequently related to these conditions as opposed to errors in the GoIB trading library.
 If you receive a test failure, try re-running the test suite later.